EYFS - Nursery and Reception!

 Welcome to the EYFS!

 We have plenty of fun, whilst learning lots, inside and outside.

-Our outside classroom is a busy place!
+Our outside classroom is a busy place, what ever the weather!
 Outside water play is great fun and we love investigating how it can move!
 The mud kitchen and digging area are also very popular, but we need to remember to wear wellies and an apron!
 We have lots of different things in our Tuff Spots and make great constructions with our hollow blocks and other resources.

-We are really pleased to now have our 2 canopies because it makes our outdoor learning more pleasurable when it is rainy and we can keep lots of resources dry under them.
+Our 2 canopies make our outdoor learning more pleasurable when it is rainy, and we can keep lots of resources dry under them.